 Use of ICT is made at all levels.
 There is a range of audio-visual materials and French ICT packages.
-Pupils have access to interactive materials and MCB LNI courses which are used as part of their learning and assessment.
+Pupils have access to interactive materials and MCB google classrooms which are used as part of their learning and assessment.
 In addition Grammar and vocabulary drills are available on the College’s computer network, pupils regularly give presentations and the Internet is increasingly used to access background information.

 Foreign Language Assistants

-Sixth Form students follow the Elan course (currently under review).
+Sixth Form students follow the AS and A2 French course AQA coursebook.
 This text book and supplementary texts form a sound base from which AS and A2 Level students can further their linguistic skills.
 Pupils are also encouraged to use the variety of supplementary material available in the College Library in addition to internet resources.

 Trips and Exchanges

 Sixth Form students can participate in an exchange with a lycée in St Germain en Laye.
 This initiative, which is open to both AS and A Level students, is extremely beneficial and enjoyable.
 It allows students to clarify their values and attitudes towards France and also to develop their language skills.